Sunflower seed

 Health Benefits

-- Excellent source of vitamin E, a powerful antioxidant that protects cells from damage and supports immune function
+- Rich in antioxidants, particularly vitamin E, which protects cells from oxidative damage and supports immune function

 Buying Guide